rishimanjunath64/next-docker/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+Repository overview
+next-docker
+This is a Dockerized Next.js project.

+Run locally

+docker run -p 3000:3000 rishimanjunath/next-docker

+1️⃣ Pull the image

+Run this command on any machine that has Docker installed:

+docker pull rishimanjunath/next-docker:latest

+docker pull → downloads the image from Docker Hub

+rishimanjunath/next-docker:latest → your repository name and tag

+After it finishes, the image will be stored locally on that machine.

+2️⃣ Run a container from the image

+Once pulled, you can run it like this:

+docker run -p 3000:3000 rishimanjunath/next-docker:latest

+-p 3000:3000 → maps port 3000 inside the container to port 3000 on your machine

+Your Next.js app will now be accessible at http://localhost:3000

+3️⃣ Optional: Run with Docker Compose

+If you have the same docker-compose.yaml file on the new machine, just run:

+docker compose up

+Docker will automatically pull the image if it doesn’t exist locally.

+⚡ Summary

+docker pull → get image from Docker Hub

+docker run → start a container from that image

+docker compose up → start containers if you have a compose file